 Chhattisgarh government invokes Ram to mark two years of power.
-Tribal groups are not impressed
+Adivasi groups are not impressed

 The two-year anniversary celebrations of the Congress government in Chhattisgarh have run foul of the state’s Adivasi groups.
-The groups have accused the government of majoritarianism and being insensitive to the beliefs of the state’s tribal communities, who account for almost 30 % of Chhattisgarh’s population.
+The groups have accused the government of majoritarianism and being insensitive to the beliefs of the state’s indigenous communities, who account for almost 30 % of Chhattisgarh’s population.

 The Bhupesh Baghel-led government, which completed two years on December 17, had organised a Ramayana-themed four-day long mega road rally starting December 14 spanning 1,575 kilometres across 17 districts to mark the occasion.
 But Adivasi outfits objected to it and obstructed the rally at several places claiming that a government-sponsored public event centred around a Hindu mythological text amounted to disrespecting tribal communities, many of whom did not practise Hinduism.